 As always though, take your time with all these steps; if it takes you a month to complete these ideas that’s great but even if it takes a year, that’s awesome.

-Once you work on yourself, you’ll find your relationships with everything and everyone else will flourish.
+Once you work on yourself, you’ll find your relationships with yourself and everyone else will flourish.